-(A) Every employer shall keep accurate information with respect to each employee including the followina: (1) Full name, home address, occupation and social security number.
+(1) Operations cannot commence or continue due to threats to employees or property; or when recommended by civil authorities; or (2) Public utilities fail to supply electricity, water, or gas, or there is a failure in the public utilities (3) The interruption of work is caused by an Act of God or other cause not within the employer's (D) This section shall not apply to an employee on paid standby status who is called to perform assigned work at a time other than the employee's scheduled reporting time.
+LICENSES FOR DISABLED WORKERS capacity is impaired by physical disability or mental deficiency at less than the minimum wage.
+Such licenses shall be granted only upon joint application of employer and employee and employee's representative if any. rehabilitation facility fixing special minimum rates to enable the employment of such persons without requiring individual licenses of such employees.
+(C) All such licenses and special licenses shall be renewed on a yearly basis or more frequently at the discretion of the Division.
+(See California Labor Code, Sections 1191 and 1191.5.)
+(A) Every employer shall keep accurate information with respect to each employee including the (1) Full name, home address, occupation and social security number.
 (2) Birth date, if under 18 years, and designation as a minor.
 (3) Time records showing when the employee begins and ends each work period.
-Meal periods, split shift intervals and total daily hours worked shall also be recorded.
-Meal periods during which operations cease and authorized rest periods need not be recorded (4) Total wages paid each payroll period, including value of board, lodging, or other compensation actually furnished to the employee.
+Meal periods, compensation actually furnished to the employee.
 (5) Total hours worked in the payroll period and applicable rates of pay.
-This information shall be made readily available to the employee upon reasonable request (6) When a piece rate or incentive plan is in operation, piece rates or an explanation of the incentive plan formula shall be provided to employees.
+This information shall be made readily available to the employee upon reasonable request.
+(6) When a piece rate or incentive plan is in operation, piece rates or an explanation of the incentive plan formula shall be provided to employees.
 An accurate production record shall be maintained by the employer.
-(B) Every employer shall semimonthly or at the time of each payment of wages furnish each employee, either as a detachable part of the check, draft, or voucher paying the employee's wages, or separately, an itemized statement in writing showing: (1) all deductions; (2) the inclusive dates of the period for which the employee is paid; (3) the name of the employee or the employee's social security number; and (4) the name of the employer, provided all deductions made on written orders of the employee may be aggregated and shown as one item.
-(C) All required records shall be in the English language and in ink or other indelible form, properly dated, showing month, day and year, and shall be kept on file by the employer for at least three years at the place of employment or at a central location within the State of California.
-An employee's records shall be available for inspection by the employee upon reasonable request.
-(D) Clocks shall be provided in all major work areas or within reasonable distance thereto insofar as CASH SHORTAGE AND BREAKAGE 8.
+(B) Every employer shall semimonthly or at the time of each payment of wages furnish each employee, either as a detachable part of the check, draft, or youcher paying the employee's as practicable.
+8. CASH SHORTAGE AND BREAKAGE (C) All required records shall be in the English language and in ink or other indelible form, properly dated, showing month, day and year, and shall be kept on file by the employer for at least three years at the place of employment or at a central location within the State of California.
+An employee's records shall be available for inspection by the employee upon (D) Clocks shall be provided in all major work areas or within reasonable distance thereto insofar No employer shall make any deduction from the wage or require any reimbursement from an employee for any cash shortage, breakage, or loss of equipment, unless it can be shown that the shortage, breakage, or loss is caused by a dishonest or willful act, or by the gross negligence of UNIFORMS AND EQUIPMENT reasonable request.

-practicable

-No employer shall make any deduction from the wage or require any reimbursement from an employee for any cash shortage, breakage, or loss of equipment, unless it can be shown that the shortage, breakage, or loss is caused by a dishonest or willful act, or by the gross negligence of the employee

-UNIFORMS AND EQUIPMENT 9.